adiguptaa/Predicting-Credit-Card-Fraud/README.md

    - **Precision (Positive Predictive Value)**: Of all transactions predicted as fraudulent, the percentage that were correctly identified.
    - **Recall (Sensitivity)**: Of all actual fraudulent transactions, the percentage that were correctly identified by the model.
    - **F1 Score**: A harmonic mean of precision and recall, providing a single metric to assess the balance between them.
-   - **ROC-AUC**: The Area Under the Receiver Operating Characteristic Curve, measuring the model's ability to distinguish between classes.

 ### Model Performance